ncats/translator-modules/ncats/translator/ontology/README.md

 In  both cases, after generating the code stubs,  a developer needs to reconnect the (delegated) business logic to the REST processing front end as required to get the system working again.
 Developers can scrutinize recent working releases of the code to best understand how the code stubs need to be reconnected or how to add new business logic.
+Also, the *server* and *client* subdirectory _README.md_ files are overwritten by the code generation.
+These should be restored /  updated from the README-master.md files in each directory.
+Finally, check if the `server/openapi_server/__main__.py` file has the correct server port (8082).